peterzernia/petsygram/README.md

 # petsygram

-Petsygram is an Instagram clone made using Django.
+petsygram is an Instagram clone made using Django.

-# Features
+## Features

-Register, Login/Logout, Forgot password (email link)
+Register, Login/Logout, Reset password (email link)

 Home page showing posts of users you follow